jupyterhub/kubespawner/CONTRIBUTING.md

     host machine to interact with the kubernetes cluster along with a `~/.kube/config` file with credentials for connecting to this cluster.

-1. Setup a networking route so that a program your host to talk to the pods inside minikube.
+1. Setup a networking route so that a program on your host can talk to the pods inside minikube.

     ```bash
     # Linux